Frequently Asked Questions

 • Transferring the performance of substantive programmatic work to a third party by contract or any other means.

-2. Budget or scope of work violations may result in loss of CRC funding eligibility for multiple years.
+• Scope of work violations may result in loss of CRC funding eligibility for multiple years.

-BUDGET DEVIATIONS:
+BUDGET AMENDMENTS:

 • Budget amendment requests must be approved before any changes can occur.
 You may not submit an amendment request after the fact, and all budget amendment requests must be submitted at least 30 days prior to the award end date.
 Requests submitted less than 30 days prior to the end of the award period may be rejected without review.